TianyiShi2001/bioinformatics-algorithms-rs/README.md

 ## TL;DR

+### Should I Read on?

+This repository is for those who want to seriously learn bioinformatics algorithms without learning C/C++

+### What Can I Learn?

+- Bioinformatics algorithms, from those "ancient" ones found only in textbooks to the state-of-the-art ones currently being used and discussed
+- You'll understand those algorithms, and be able to implement them by yourself.
+- **This is a very young project initiated on 2020-09-12 and maintained by an undergraduate student, so currently don't expect too much.**

+### Why Rust/What is Rust?

 - Simple programming languages such as Python, Ruby and Perl are popular among biologists.
 That's why BioPython, BioRuby and BioPerl are much popular than SeqAn (C++).
 - Python, Ruby and Perl are too slow for core algorithms in bioinformatics, and these algorithms are traditionally implemented in C/C++.
-- C/C++ is too difficult for biologists.
-Of those interested in learning (and improving) the internals of the bioinformatics tools they use, few take a step further to learn C/C++.
+- C/C++ is difficult for many biologists.
+Of those interested in the internals of the bioinformatics tools they use, few take a step further to learn C/C++.
-- A young language called **Rust** turns out to be both simple and fast (as fast as C).
-Indeed, some algorithms implemented in **rust-bio** outperforms their counterparts in SeqAn.
+- A young language called [**Rust**](https://www.rust-lang.org) turns out to be both simple and fast (as fast as C).
+Indeed, some algorithms implemented in [**rust-bio**](https://github.com/rust-bio/rust-bio) outperforms their counterparts in SeqAn.
 - Thus I believe Rust is the perfect language for bioinformatics.
 People who want to learn bioinformatics algorithms seriously should learn Rust.
 - This repository helps you to **learn** bioinformatics with Rust.
 - It is not just a bunch of code to be downloaded and run.
 It helps you to **learn** by guiding you through the steps to reach the final solution.
 Any special implementation details are thoroughly explained, and the only prerequisite is Chapters 1-14 of [The Book](https://doc.rust-lang.org/book/).